Discover Luxembourg : Architecture (and design)

 A fortified country

 A strategic location on the European chessboard, Luxembourg was coveted by the greatest powers.
 This position had a lasting impact on its territory, which was dotted with strongholds and castles, built on the many rocky spurs that carved out the landscape.
 Standing on their natural fortresses, these strongholds were intended to be impregnable.
-Starting with the fortress of Luxembourg, built atop a sandstone rock called the Bock spur.
+Starting with the Luxembourg fortress, built atop a sandstone rock known as the Bock spur.
 Over the centuries, the fortress was fortified with three belts, earning it the nickname of the "Gibraltar of the North".
 In the 17th and 18th centuries, the Spanish and Austrians built new bastions and artillery platforms, and equipped the fortress with an incredible underground defense network: the casemates.
 These casemates, stretching for almost 20 km, were designed to protect the flanks of the Plateau.
-The city of Luxembourg was built around this fortress, and was linked to it by a drawbridge that was replaced in the 18thcentury by a powerful two-storey red sandstone bridge with a semicircular arch.
+The city of Luxembourg was built around this fortress, and was linked to it by a drawbridge that was replaced in the 18th century by a powerful two-storey red sandstone bridge with a semicircular arch.
 This is today's old town.
 The new town and its suburbs were built in the valley beyond the deep Pétrusse ravine, leading to the construction of superb new engineering structures to link the two parts of the town.
 These included the Pont Adolphe, with its unique 46 m-high central arch.
 But foreign powers weren't content to leave their mark on the city's fortress, scattering castles all over the country.
 Among the most beautiful are Vianden Castle, built on the foundations of a Roman site and a Carolingian refuge, with its Romanesque and Gothic decor; Beaufort Castle, with the ruins of a medieval fortress on one side and a sumptuously decorated Renaissance castle on the other; and above all, Bourscheid Castle, the country's largest fortified castle, with its impressive round towers and Gothic manor house.
 The evolution of all these castles reflects the transition from purely defensive architecture to a more decorative and ceremonial style.
 This is particularly evident in the Grand Ducal Palace, the Dukes' town residence, whose facade is typical of the Flemish Renaissance, with its turrets featuring richly decorated bas-reliefs, friezes, pediments and cornices.

 Religious heritage

 The many small chapels bear witness to a faith rooted in the country's history since its earliest days.
 Indeed, many of them were built on cult sites already in use in Gallo-Roman times, such as the Willibrord chapel on Helperknapp hill.
 These chapels are often associated with pilgrimages, such as the Girsterklaus chapel, the oldest pilgrimage site dedicated to Mary, whose powerful square tower of brown sandstone dates from the 12th century.
 The Basilica of St. Willibrord in Echternach also preserves traces of ancient cult structures, with Carolingian crypts and frescoes, testifying to the importance given to decoration at that time.
 The churches themselves bear witness to the evolution of styles in Europe.
 The church of Saeul is a perfect illustration of the simplicity and sobriety of Romanesque architecture.
-The church of the Trinitarians in Vianden, and the decanal church in Wiltz, are jewels of Gothic art with their slender silhouettes, while the church in Koerich proudly bears the exuberance of the Baroque with its bulbous bell tower.
+The church of the Trinitarians in Vianden, and the decanal church in Wiltz, are jewels of Gothic art with their slender silhouettes, while the church in Koerich proudly bears the exuberance of the Baroque with its bulbous steeple.
 The cathedral of Notre-Dame de Luxembourg, meanwhile, is an astonishing blend of influences, with its finely crafted tribune blending Renaissance and Baroque decorations, while its three-nave structure of equal height is typical of the hall churches of the Gothic period.
 In Esch-sur-Alzette, theChurch of St. Joseph is a fine representative of the Neo-Gothic style, with its superbly light rosettes, while the Church of the Sacred Heart, with its concrete structure, bears witness to a revival of sacred art.
 An astonishing heritage!

 Unsung Treasures

 Simple and functional, the block houses of rural Luxembourg combine the main house, stable and barn under the same roof.
 Originally single-storey, from the 18th century onwards the barn was added to the roof, which changed from thatch to slate.
 In Esch-sur-Sûre, you'll find some fine examples of stepped houses with slate roofs.
 The general structure of these houses is based on local materials: sandstone and limestone in the Gutland and slate in the Oesling.
 The masonry units are often covered with a sand-based rendering to reinforce their watertightness.
 Varying in grain and hue, this sand gives a unique color to each house.
 In wine-growing areas, houses also feature superb vaulted cellars.
 Bech-Kleinmacher is a fine example.
-Far from this rural simplicity, town houses were more concerned with decoration and pomp, as early as the Middle Ages, as shown by the four patrician houses in the Musée National d'Histoire et d'Art in Luxembourg.
+Far from this rural simplicity, town houses are more concerned with decoration and pomp, as early as the Middle Ages, as shown by the four patrician houses in the Musée National d'Histoire et d'Art in Luxembourg.
 This emphasis on decor is particularly evident in Esch-sur-Alzette, where you'll find fine neo-Gothic bourgeois houses with arches and coats-of-arms, neo-classical houses with colonnades and balustraded balconies, and, above all, magnificent examples of Art Nouveau and Art Deco.
 The former left its mark in finely crafted wrought-iron decorations with shapes borrowed from nature, while the latter stamped its style on white marble facades with stylized columns.
 Styles that often mingled with Gothic and Flemish influences, creating an astonishing dialogue between heritage and modernity.

 To fully understand Luxembourg, don't overlook its rich industrial heritage.
 The Belval blast furnaces in Esch-sur-Alzette are undoubtedly the finest examples.
 At a height of 40 m, you'll have a breathtaking view of this gigantic urban and industrial complex.
 A visit at night will reveal the unsuspected beauty of the site!
 Minett Park Fond-de-Gras is also a must-see.
 And don't miss the mining village of Lasauvage, which dates back to the 17th century and has preserved its original structure with the mine pit, the castle where the mining company representatives lived, the workers' houses and the church dedicated to Saint Barbara, patron saint of miners.
 Discoveries rich in emotion!